mamisaki/MDMR_fMRI/README.md

 # Multidimensional Distance Matrix Regression (MDMR) analysis for fMRI
 Python library for multidimensional distance matrix regression (MDMR) analysis of fMRI data.
 MDMR enables connectome-wide association analysis that explores the relationship between variables of interest, such as diagnosis groups and symptom scales, and whole-brain voxel-by-voxel functional connectivity without a priori hypothesis.
-The tool also provides longitudinal design models with example scripts.
+The library also provides longitudinal design models with example scripts.

 Please cite the study below when you use this script.